 Choosing a computing option

-Endpoints supports different Google Cloud Platform (GCP) computing options that can host your API's backend code.
+Endpoints supports different Google Cloud computing options that can host your API's backend code.
+Endpoints works with either the Extensible Service Proxy (ESP) or the Extensible Service Proxy V2 (ESPv2) to provide API management.
 The following table summarizes the supported computing options:

 For a comparison of the features provided by App Engine, GKE, and Compute Engine, see Choosing a computing option.
 If you are thinking of using App Engine, you need to choose either the standard or flexible environment.
 For a comparison of the two environments, see Choosing an App Engine environment.